 In October 2017, the IASB published narrow-scope amendments to IAS 28.
 The objective of the amendments is to clarify that companies account for long-term interests in an associate or joint venture - to which the equity method is not applied - using IFRS 9.
 The Group will examine the impact of the above on its Financial Statements, though it is not expected to have any.
-The above have not been adopted by the European Union.
+The above have been adopted by the European Union with effective date of 01/01/2019.